Welcome to the Town of LaCrosse, Florida

 The project was funded by the Alachua County Wild Spaces Public Places funds (WSPP) fuel tax.

 NW 49th Terrace, is now the ToLC Woodpecker Walking Trail.
 The walking trail is .80 of a mile each way.
-There are benches along the walk, for resting or enjoying the shade of some great old oaks.

 Please Clean up after your pets and yourself.
 There is a trash can at the start of Trail.